 You'll notice a few things right away.
-For fiscal year (FY) 2013, the approved DC budget was about \$9.4 billion.
-This includes money raised locally as well as federal dollars.
+For fiscal year (FY) 2015, the actual DC budget was about \$11 billion.
+This includes money raised locally as well as federal dollars that DC receives.

-The biggest slice of the pie goes to programs related to health and human support services.
+The biggest slice of the pie goes to programs related to Health and Human Support Services.
 DC is not unlike many states in this regard.
 This sector of the government includes many programs that keep residents safe and healthy, the most costly being health care programs that serve more than one-third of DC residents.
 Other services target at-risk youth, veterans, and the elderly.
-This sector also includes the Department of Parks and Recreation.
+This sector also includes the Department of

+Parks and Recreation.
 It is a big slice, but it includes many programs vital to helping our vulnerable neighbors from falling into worse circumstances for themselves and their family members.
+Helping residents avoid crises is good not only for them, but also for the DC budget.

 The two next biggest clusters?
-Public education and public safety.
+Public Education and Public Safety.

-Public education includes the city's traditional public schools and its public charter schools, as well as private school tuition for students who have special education needs that the public schools are not able to meet.
+Public Education includes the city's traditional public schools and its public charter schools, as well as private school tuition for students who have special education needs that the public schools are not able to meet.
 The DC Public Library system also is included in this category.

-Public safety is another sector that is highly visible to residents.
+Public Safety is another sector that is highly visible to residents.
 This includes the Metropolitan Police Department and the Fire and Emergency Medical Services Department, among others.